This is how

 Make sure the bottom strap (1) on the rear mesh protector is connected to the 3rd buckle (1) on the waist band before attempting to put it on your dog.

-Pull the rear mesh protector through her legs and place her tail in the open space near the rear square pad.
-Buckle the top 2 buckles (3, 4) to your waistband.
+Pull the rear mesh protector through her legs and place her tail in the open space near the rear square pad and between the mesh pocket.
+Buckles (3, 4) should now be resting on the top of your dog's butt.
+Now, connect the the top 2 buckles (3 to 3 and 4 to 4) that to your waistband.

-Now you can buckle up the 2 straps (5, 6) beside each leg.
+Now you can buckle up the 2 straps (5 to 5 and 6 to 6) beside each leg.
 You can also reconnect the backstrap and collar.

 TIP #3.
 Adjusting the chastity belt for its initial fitting.